AnClark/faust-vst/README.md

 check for compatibility of the plugins with your VST host.
 You may want to skip this step if you're only interested in compiling your own plugins.

-For compiling your own Faust sources, only the faustvst.cpp architecture and the faust2faustvst helper script are needed.
-As of 2016-02-09, these are now also included in the latest revisions of the Faust compiler, so if you installed Faust from the latest git sources after that date, chances are that you already have it.

-If you're still running an older Faust version shipping without faust-vst then the `make install-faust` target of this package provides you with a quick way to add the architecture and the helper script to your existing Faust installation.
-It copies these items to the appropriate directories; the faust2faustvst script goes into /usr/local/bin and the faustvst.cpp architecture into /usr/local/lib/faust by default.
+For compiling your own Faust sources, only the faustvst.cpp architecture, the accompanying faustvstqt.h header file and the faust2faustvst helper script are needed.
+Chances are that you already have those if you run a recent revision of the Faust compiler.
+Otherwise the `make install-faust` target of this package provides you with a quick way to add the architecture and the helper script to your existing Faust installation.

 Both `make install` and `make install-faust` let you adjust the installation prefix with the `prefix` make variable, and package maintainers can specify a